jvyduna/PaingoScripts/README.md

 The documentation in the editor is inconsistent and a little difficult to read.
 I commonly need to search these docs in a more flexible format.
 I've exported them to a Google Doc [here](https://docs.google.com/document/d/1z5e5lyS2LXS5ih7t-NOKsidoieMEVjgoa71GHQ82yeY/edit).

-I've also seen that @anodetocode has started an [excellent intro to PangoScript doc](https://github.com/anodetocode/pangoscript-intro).
+@anodetocode (Logan Smithson) has started an [excellent intro to PangoScript doc](https://github.com/anodetocode/pangoscript-intro).

 If you have a ChatGPT Plus account, [try this GPT](https://chat.openai.com/g/g-UmZr51iip-paingoscript-helper) which has been trained with the PangoScript docs and some larger example scripts.
 It's... not highly reliable.